 While EMDR is at the heart of how we both approach psychotherapy, we both bring to our work a rich background in the widest range of therapeutic trainings.

-We have also shared a long and growthful journey of personal and shared discovery that has taken us to live over the past four decades in Russia and Germany, Central Europe and China, and to places of personal challenge of which neither of us had any inkling when we met in Moscow in 1974.
+We have also shared a long and growthful journey of personal and shared discovery that has taken us to live over the past four decades in Russia and Germany, Central Europe and China, and to places of personal challenge (we were divorced for 13 years before remarrying in 2013) of which neither of us had any inkling when we met in Moscow in 1974.

 As well as working with individuals, Mark and Jutta are both qualified and experienced couples therapist (CCPE 2010 and 2015), trained in the same transpersonal approach to working with relationships.
 There’s more information about that here.